MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/operation-rules.md

 ### Different Crew

 Different crew might work on various operations in a single theatre.
 For example, while a patient is in a trauma, a operator doctor and assistant operate on a part of the body and other crew operate on the other part of the body.
-These are considered as different crew so you have to calculate the prices accordingly.
+This is considered as different crew so you have to calculate the prices accordingly.

 ### Recurrence

 Recurrence is the return of symptoms of a disease after a remission.
 If there is a recurrence, the price is raised.
 For example, a patient had an operation, and 5 years later, the patient is needed to be operated for the second time.
-The operation will be much harder and risky for the operator doctors.
+The operation will be much harder and risky for an operator doctor.
 That's why, the price of the second operation is much higher than the first one.

 ### Revision